Addiction Not News to Tobacco Industry

 “If we intend to remain in business and our business is the manufacture and sale of dosage forms of nicotine, then at some point we must make a stand.”
 “If our business is fundamentally that of supplying nicotine in useful dosage form, why is it really necessary that allegedly harmful ‘tar’ accompany that nicotine?”

-As shown, nearly 50 years ago RJR's 1972 memo accurately predicted both the arrival of both nicotine replacement products (NRT) and the combustion-free electronic or e-cigarette.
+As shown, nearly 50 years ago RJR's 1972 memo accurately predicted both the arrival of nicotine replacement products (NRT) and the combustion-free electronic or e-cigarette.

 Today, the lines between tobacco industry nicotine and pharmaceutical industry nicotine are horribly blurred.
 A 2003 nicotine gum study found that 37% of gum users were hooked on the cure, each being chronic long-term gum users of at least 6 months.[11]
 It's a trend that will continue.